-Diverse cultures brought an impressive variety in art, history and cuisine, which makes for really excellent flea markets in Florida, with many treasures to be uncovered.
-This, combined with a pretty pleasant climate all year round, means that thrift shopping and flea market picking in Florida are thoroughly enjoyed past-times.
-Add to these elements a couple of stalls with some excellent regional delicacies and a flea market in Florida soon becomes an event not to be missed.
+Flea markets in Florida make the Sunshine State the perfect winter getaway for every passionate treasure hunter.
+Diverse cultures have brought an impressive variety in art, history, and cuisine to Florida.
+This makes for really excellent flea markets and antique markets, with many treasures to be uncovered.
+Combined with a pleasant climate all year round, thrift shopping and flea market picking in Florida are thoroughly enjoyed past-times.
+Add a couple of stalls with regional delicacies and a flea market in Florida becomes an event not to be missed.

-1. Best Flea Markets in Florida: Mount Dora Flea Market
+1. Mount Dora Flea Market – Mt Dora, Florida

 Where: Mt Dora, FL 32757, USA